guardian/source/docs/rfcs/no-unusable-components-line-in-the-sand.md

 Given the example above, this could mean either:

-- not displaying it to users without javascript
+- not displaying it to users until the JavaScript loads OR
 - identifying and displaying a non-JS fallback

 Note that this *does not mandate fallbacks*.
 A team could decide that the component is an enhancement and not critical, and so they decide to just not show it to people without javascript.